Pascal-Benink/Weather_Python/README.md

 Now you have the script running and you can see if the weather is bikeble for you you can also change the bikable parameters in config.json if you want to

+## What is this app
+This app is a checker to check if the weather is bikeable by you standards. you can chamnge the parameters in the config.json.
+The app uses the following api routes:
+/locations/v1/cities/ipaddress to check if at the location of your ipaddress the weather is bikeable by your standards.
+/currentconditions/v1/ to see if the water is bikeale at the location above